Prerequisite – Introduction of ER Model

 Generalization and Specialization –

-These are very common relationship found in real entities.
-However this kind of relationships was added later as enhanced extension to classical ER model.
-Specialized class are often called as subclass while generalized class are called superclass, probably inspired by object oriented programming.
+These are very common relationships found in real entities.
+However, this kind of relationship was added later as an enhanced extension to the classical ER model.
+Specialized classes are often called subclass while a generalized class is called a superclass, probably inspired by object-oriented programming.
 A sub-class is best understood by “IS-A analysis”.
 Following statements hopefully makes some sense to your mind “Technician IS-A Employee”, “Laptop IS-A Computer”.

-An entity is specialized type/class of other entity.
-For example, Technician is special Employee in a university system Faculty is special class of Employee.
-We call this phenomenon as generalization/specialization.
-In the example here Employee is generalized entity class while Technician and Faculty are specialized class of Employee.
+An entity is a specialized type/class of another entity.
+For example, a Technician is a special Employee in a university system Faculty is a special class of Employee.
+We call this phenomenon generalization/specialization.
+In the example here Employee is a generalized entity class while the Technician and Faculty are specialized classes of Employee.

 Example – This example instance of “sub-class” relationships.
-Here we have four sets employee: Secretary, Technician, and Engineer.
-Employee is super-class of rest three set of individual sub-class is subset of Employee set.
+Here we have four sets of employees: Secretary, Technician, and Engineer.
+The employee is super-class of the rest three sets of individual sub-class is a subset of Employee set.

-- An entity belonging to a sub-class is related with some super-class entity.
-For instance emp no 1001 is a secretary, and his typing speed is 68.
-Emp no 1009 is engineer (sub-class) and her trade is “Electrical”, so forth.
+- An entity belonging to a sub-class is related to some super-class entity.
+For instance emp, no 1001 is a secretary, and his typing speed is 68.
+Emp no 1009 is an engineer (sub-class) and her trade is “Electrical”, so forth.

 Enhanced ER model of above example –

-Constraints – There are two types of constraints on “Sub-class” relationship.
+Constraints – There are two types of constraints on the “Sub-class” relationship.

 - Overlapped or Disjoint – If an entity from super-set can be related (can occur) in multiple sub-class sets, then it is overlapped sub-classing, otherwise disjoint.
 Both the examples: job-type based and salaries/hourly employee sub-classing are disjoint.

-An entity can be sub-class of multiple entity types; such entities are sub-class of multiple entities and have multiple super-classes; Teaching Assistant can subclass of Employee and Student both.
-A faculty in a university system can be sub-class of Employee and Alumnus both.
-In multiple inheritance, attributes of sub-class is union of attributes of all super-classes.
+An entity can be a sub-class of multiple entity types; such entities are sub-class of multiple entities and have multiple super-classes; Teaching Assistant can subclass of Employee and Student both.
+A faculty in a university system can be a subclass of Employee and Alumnus.
+In multiple inheritances, attributes of sub-class are the union of attributes of all super-classes.

 - Set of Libray Members is UNION of Faculty, Student, and Staff.
-A union relationship indicates either of type; for example: a library member is either Faculty or Staff or Student.
+A union relationship indicates either type; for example, a library member is either Faculty or Staff or Student.

-- Below are two examples shows how UNION can be depicted in ERD – Vehicle Owner is UNION of PERSON and Company, and RTO Registered Vehicle is UNION of Car and Truck.
+- Below are two examples show how UNION can be depicted in ERD – Vehicle Owner is UNION of PERSON and Company, and RTO Registered Vehicle is UNION of Car and Truck.

 This article is contributed by Kadam Patel.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.